-Overall, only a few beauties have an empty context, i.e., decrease the risk unconditionally, while most beasts always increase risk.
-To some extent this is intuitive since any extra dependency adds some potential risk to an application and only a few dependencies have enough positive influence to mitigate this risk.
-Also, it is important to point out that we reported statistical results.
-Just adding a dependency to python or gnome-keyring will not guarantee a safe application.
-In the end, it is always the developer who introduces a vulnerability, either by using a library incorrectly or by implementing unsafe code.
+Overall, only few beauties have an empty context, i.e., decrease the risk unconditionally, while most beasts always increase risk.
+To some extent this is intuitive since any extra dependency adds some potential risk to an application and only few dependencies have enough positive influence to mitigate this risk.
+Also, it is important to point out that we reported statistical results in this section.
+Just adding a dependency to python or gnomekeyring will not guarantee a safe application.
+In the end, it is always the developer who introduces a vulnerability, either by using a library wrong or implementing unsafe code.